Dear Vegans of the World,

 Like you, I even care about the way an animal is killed.
 Inhumane killing techniques in loud, crowded and foreign environments leads to a stressed animal.
-A stressed animal at the time of killing affects the chemical makeup of the meat, which not only impacts taste and flavour but also the health properties of the meat.
+A stressed animal at the time of killing affects the chemical makeup of the meat, which not only impacts taste and flavor but also the health properties of the meat.

 Like vegans, I wish more (if not all) animals were fed their natural diet and lived in environments that were (or at least mimicked) their natural habitat and were killed in a stress-free natural way.

-I value these things so much, that I have gone to great lengths to produce and grow my own food.
+I value these things so much that I have gone to great lengths to produce and grow my own food.

 Like you, I have seen the horrors of the modern mass-produced food system and have been misled too many times from food producers making claims about their products that have turned out to be lies.